cncf/wg-serverless/workflow/spec/spec.md

 as a single state in each.

 Sub-workflows must have a defined start and end states.
-The wait-for-completion property defines if the SubFlow state should wait until execution of the sub-workflow is completed or not.
+The waitForCompletion property defines if the SubFlow state should wait until execution of the sub-workflow is completed or not.

 Each sub-workflow receives a copy of the SubFlow state's input data.
-If wait-for-completion property is set to true, sub-workflows have the ability to edit the parent's workflow data.
+If waitForCompletion property is set to true, sub-workflows have the ability to edit the parent's workflow data.
 If this property is sete to false, data access to parent's workflow should not be allowed.